Looking for bespoke / custom products?

 Business owners often forget about stress when assessing risk in the workplace.
 It's fairly easy to identify obvious threats like moving parts and high voltages, but it's often far more difficult to address the unseen causes of stress and anxiety - this isn't a straightforward hazard that can be neutralised by putting up a safety sign.
 Reducing stress in the workplace tends to necessitate real shifts in the way that you and your employees work.

-If the TUC's findings have made you eager to tackle stress in your workplace, here are a few tips to get you started...
+If the TUC's findings have made you stop and think about how to relieve stress in your workplace, here are a few tips to get you started.

 • Ensure that you are providing a comfortable, spacious, well-lit working environment for your staff.

-• Check that all desks, chairs, work benches, et cetera are ergonomically correct.
+• Check that all desks, chairs, and workbenches are ergonomically correct.

 • Provide equipment that works properly and is well-suited to the task(s) at hand.